"A true artist is not one who is inspired, but one who inspires others."

 Balance: Performance & Authenticity

 Performance without authenticity becomes empty virtuosity.
-The Sellout (active shadow) has skill but lost his voice.
-He creates what sells rather than what moves him.
+The Sellout (active shadow) has skill but has lost his voice.
+He creates what sells, not what moves him.

 Authenticity without performance becomes self-indulgence.
-The Tortured Artist (passive shadow) feels deeply but can't communicate.
+The Tortured Artist (passive shadow) feels deeply but cannot communicate.
 He romanticizes suffering.
 He resists developing craft.

 The Artist holds both.
 Mastery and genuineness.
 Communication and truth.
 The Sellout must reconnect with truth.
 The Tortured Artist must develop skill and share his gifts.